edgelesssys/docs.edgeless.systems/ego/reference/config.md

 By default, `/` is initialized as an empty `memfs` file system.
 To expose certain directories to the enclave, you can use the `hostfs` mounts with the options mentioned above.
 You can also choose to define additional `memfs` mount points, but note that there is no explicit isolation between them.
 They can be accessed either via the path specified in `target` or also via `/edg/mnt/<target>`, which is where the files of the additional `memfs` mount are stored internally.

-!> **It is not recommended to use the mount options to remount '/' as `hostfs` other than for testing purposes**.
+!> It is not recommended to use the mount options to remount `/` as `hostfs` other than for testing purposes.
 You might involuntarily expose files to the host which should stay inside the enclave, risking the confidentiality of your data.

 ## Environment variables
 `env` holds environment variables to set or take over from the host inside the enclave.
 By default, all environment variables not starting with `EDG_` are dropped when entering the enclave.